Luigian/Php_Piscine/day02/ex02/README.md

-# Piscine_Php / day02 / ex02 : The magnifying glass
+# Php_Piscine / day02 / ex02 : The magnifying glass

 ## Description
 This program takes a html document as argument and convert all the links to upper case.